JohnSnowLabs/johnsnowlabs/docs/en/alab/import.md

 When you upload a plain text file, only one task will be created which will contain the entire data in the input file.

-This is an update from earlier versions of Annotation Lab when the input text file was split by the new line character and one task was created for each line.
+This is an update from earlier versions of Generative AI Lab when the input text file was split by the new line character and one task was created for each line.
 {:.warning}

 ## Json file